SamuelDataE/API_StockMarketData/01-Airtable/Airtable_Setup.md

 <br><br><br><br>

 The process flow looks now like follow and is complete.
-To finalise the step you can name the procedure in Zapier.
+To finalise the setup you can name the procedure in Zapier.
 <br><br>
 ![Alt Image Text](./Images/Airtable_Setup33.png "Setup33")